riolp9991/alphorder/README.md

 # Alphorder

-Alphorder is a tool that allows you to put order in your folders with a simple line of code from the comandline or you can import it to your **Python proyect**
+Alphorder is a tool that allows you to sort your folders with a simple line of code either from the command line or you can import it into your Python project.

 # Instalation